 In the field of health policy, we continue to work on data sharing issues, and on increasing the productive interaction between scientists, social institutions and communities in developing countries as well as in the United Kingdom.
 This BMJ paper describes some of our recent thinking.
 A detailed case study of a data sharing in malaria provided fascinating insights into the challenges of building equitable collaborations.
 With colleagues at Erasmus University in Rotterdam, we’re undertaking new work looking at the political backdrop to the spread of different models of health insurance, focusing for now on Indonesia, a natural laboratory for policy development.
 Here are our initial findings on how to move from rhetoric to action in Universal Health Coverage.

-And just for fun, we’re working with a multi-ethnic, East London based orchestra on Song of Contagion, a project through which we’re trying to turn distortions in global health decision-making into music!
+And just for fun, we worked with a multi-ethnic, East London based orchestra on Song of Contagion, a project through which we’re trying to turn distortions in global health decision-making into music!